Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 This operation has created a pem file whose name is that of the storage reference of the gamete.
 With this file, it is possible to run transactions on behalf of the gamete.

-Your computer exports a @Type node now, running on Tendermint.
+Your computer exports a Hotmoka node now, running on Tendermint.
 If your computer is reachable at some address `my.machine`, anybody can contact your node at `ws://my.machine:8001`, query your node and run transactions on your node.
 However, what has been created is a Tendermint node where all initial coins are inside